cognitivesleep/cognitivesleep.github.io/README.md

 Our experiment is based on Sanders, Osburn, Paller and Beeman´s (2019) research article, based on how "targeted memory reactivation during sleep improves next-day problem solving".
 They conducted a test whereby participants were presented with puzzles, each arbitrarily linked with a different sound.
 Following this, while participants slept overnight, half of the sounds associated with the puzzles they had not solved yet were presented to them.
 The next morning, they discovered a 55% improvement regarding participants solving cued against uncued puzzles.

-Our experiment follows the same guidelines, with the difference that we provide purposefully composed soundscapes and music for the participant to reach a clearer, more fulfilling memory reactivation process.
+Our experiment follows the same guidelines, with the difference that we provide purposefully composed soundscapes and music for the participant to reach a clearer, more fulfilling next-day memory reactivation process.
 We have created Spotify playlists specifically intended for moments of _work_ and _study_, and plan on increasing the available selection soon.

 ## Requirements: